 Whenever we’re traveling, I try to find the best restaurants near us with an incredible view.
-I find that the view helps to keep kids calm – especially if it’s a restaurant like Pier 22 in Bradenton, FL that’s located on the water.
+I find that the view helps to keep kids calm.
+Restaurants like Pier 22 in Bradenton, FL that’s located on the water are perfect locations.
 The kids love taking in all the sites.
 When you’re visiting a new destination or an unfamiliar place, kids love to see everything that is happening around them.
 Picking a restaurant with a view not only sets the scene for a great family dinner, but it makes it more enjoyable as well.

 Have activities to keep them occupied

 These days, most restaurants provide paper kids menus with crayons, but you always want to be prepared in case that’s not an option.
-We’ve been caught in a few situations where our kids didn’t have any coloring sheets at the table, and it was pure chaos.
-We try not to use electronic devices when eating out, but when we end up at a restaurant without coloring sheets, that is usually our only option.
+We’ve been caught in a few situations where our kids didn’t have any coloring sheets at the table.
+It is always pure chaos.
+We try not to use electronic devices when eating out.
+However when we end up at a restaurant without coloring sheets, that is usually our only option.
 Our kids are only entertained by us for so long before they start asking for our phones.
 Pack a few activities like playing cards, fidget toys or mess-free coloring books so your kids will be entertained while they’re waiting for their food.

 Make sure there’s a kid’s menu

-A kid’s menu isn’t absolutely necessary for our family because typically our kids will find something on the menu that they like.
-If your kids are picky eaters, I highly recommend calling ahead or checking the restaurant’s website to see if they have a kids menu with dishes that your kids will enjoy.
-This will help to prevent any meltdowns at the restaurant if your kids can’t find something that they want to eat.
+A kid’s menu isn’t absolutely necessary for our family.
+Typically our kids will find something on the menu that they like.
+If your kids are picky eaters, I highly recommend calling ahead or checking the restaurant’s website.
+Your kids can browse the kids menu online beforehand to see if there’s something they’ll enjoy.
+This will help to prevent any meltdowns at the restaurant.
+If your kids can’t find something that they want to eat you can be prepared.
 Restaurants like Pier 22 offer kid’s menus with traditional favorites like chicken fingers that my kids are almost always guaranteed to order.

 Have a little extra patience